orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 page_title: "cloudavenue_vdc Resource - cloudavenue"
 subcategory: ""
 description: |-
   Provides a Cloud Avenue Organization VDC resource.
-This can be used to create and delete an Organization VDC.
+This can be used to create, update and delete an Organization VDC.
 ---

 # cloudavenue_vdc (Resource)

 Provides a Cloud Avenue Organization VDC resource.
-This can be used to create and delete an Organization VDC.
+This can be used to create, update and delete an Organization VDC.

 ## Example Usage